cJoshLo/Portfolio/README.md

 # portfolio
 My Website, a combination of HTML, CSS, and Javascript to create a multi page personal website.
 There is a working navigation with a small animation, and links to my linkedin and github account.
+ Still working on building out the individual pages